flocked/FZMetadata/README.md

 File Metadata and File Query similar to Spotlight.

-**For a full documentation take a look at the included documentation accessible via Xcode's documentation browser.**
+**For a full documentation take a look at the** [Online Documentation](https://swiftpackageindex.com/flocked/FZMetadata/documentation/).

 ## MetadataItem
 An abstraction of NSMetadataItem for easy access of a file's attributes.